sumowll/BD4H-Bootcamp/web/scala-basic.md

 This section will briefly go through the essential knowledge about scala for later Spark training.
 In this section we will first show how to work with spark shell, then show how use variables, functions with examples.
 Finally, we give instructions about how to compile and run a standalone program using `sbt`.

 # Spark Shell
-Open a terminal and navigate to the root of training material.
+Open a terminal and navigate to the root of code samples.
 You could open a scala shell by typing `scala`.
-Or, you could use [sbt](http://www.scala-sbt.org/index.html) by typing `sbt console`.
+Or, you could use [sbt](http://www.scala-sbt.org/index.html) by typing `sbt/sbt console`.
 The second approach will help you add your project source code and dependencies into class path, so that your functions or library functions will be available for you to try to in the interactive shell.

 Start the scala shell you will see
 ```scala